FBG Duck: Murder and trial

 On January 17, 2024, all six were convicted of murder in aid of racketeering and conspiracy to commit murder, receiving life sentences without parole.

 Weekly's funeral service was held on August 19, 2020, at St. John Missionary Baptist Church in Joliet, Illinois.

 Remembrance

 A public memorial held on August 14, 2021, at the Oak Street shooting site drew hundreds of friends, family, and fans, where his mother, LaSheena Weekly, urged the community to reject retaliatory violence.
-During the 63rd Annual Grammy Awards, Williams was included in the In Memoriam montage.
+During the 63rd Annual Grammy Awards, Weekly was included in the In Memoriam montage.
 Notably, Lil Durk included Duck in a tribute montage during his October 21, 2024, hometown concert in Chicago, despite ongoing legal disputes with Duck's mother, who sued Durk and King Von's estate over alleged involvement in Duck's murder.